Avtovo (Saint Petersburg Metro)

 Avtovo's unique and highly ornate design features columns faced with ornamental glass manufactured at the Lomonosov factory.
 Although the original plan envisaged using glass on all of the columns in the station, white marble was substituted on some due to time constraints.
-This marble was supposed to be temporary, but it has never been replaced.
+This marble was supposed to be temporary but has never been replaced.
 The walls are faced with white marble and adorned on the north side by a row of ornamental ventilation grilles.
-At the end of the platform a mosaic by V.A.
+At the end of the platform, a mosaic by V.A.
 Voronetskiy and A.K.
-Sokolov commemorates the Leningrad Blockade (1941-1944) during the Second World War.
+Sokolov commemorates the Leningrad Blockade (1941–1944) during the Second World War.

-Unlike the other stations on the first line, Avtovo is a shallow-level station, constructed using the cut and cover method.
+Unlike the other stations on the first line, Avtovo is a shallow-level station constructed using the cut and cover method.
 It belongs to the shallow column class of underground stations.

 Avtovo has as its entrance vestibule a large Neoclassical building with a domed cupola, located on the east side of Prospekt Stachek.